leomccormack/Spatial_Audio_Framework/dependencies/PERFORMANCE_LIBRARY_INSTRUCTIONS.md

 ## OPTION: SAF_USE_ATLAS

 Using [ALTAS](http://math-atlas.sourceforge.net/) is not recommended, since some LAPACK functions are missing.
-However, if you don't mind loosing some SAF functionality, then this may still be a good choice for your particular project.
+However, if you don't mind losing some SAF functionality, then this may still be a good choice for your particular project.